mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/transactions.md

 ### Optimistic Locking

 Database transactions are fine for concurrency control during a single request.
 However, a database transaction should not span across requests, the so-called "user think time".
-Therefore a long-running "business transaction" that spans multiple requests needs to involve several database transactions.
+Therefore, a long-running "business transaction" that spans multiple requests needs to involve several database transactions.
 Thus, database transactions alone can no longer control concurrency during such a long-running business transaction.
 Concurrency control becomes the partial responsibility of the application itself.

 MikroORM has integrated support for automatic optimistic locking via a version field.
 In this approach any entity that should be protected against concurrent modifications during long-running business transactions gets a version field that is either a simple number (mapping type: integer) or a timestamp (mapping type: datetime).
 When changes to such an entity are persisted at the end of a long-running conversation the version of the entity is compared to the version in the database and if they don't match, a `OptimisticLockError` is thrown, indicating that the entity has been modified by someone else already.